UnexomWid/eryn/README.md

 > Note: you can call the **setOptions** function as many times as you want.
 > Changes will take effect immediately.

-The files can now be written with this syntax.
+The files can now be written using this syntax.
 Here's how the first file would look:

 **test.eryn**